isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 By selecting KILZ Premium, you will reduce peeling, scuffing, or chipping action the primer sticks firmly on the exterior structures and resists water/moisture from the surface.
 You can easily clean KILZ Premium (while still wet) by wiping off stained areas without thinning.
 NB: KILZ Premium is budget-friendly and works best on metallic surface priming.

-Pros: - Its packed in a portable container has a comfortable handle - Integrates seal and stain blocking properties - More comfortable to prepare and apply - Has Low VOC and simple water-based formulation - Comes with unmatched durability and impressive color - Offers excellent adhesion its peel resistant - Forms a smooth fine finish coat - Can be tinted without any problem - Its best for exterior metal surface - Covers approximately 400 square feet per gallon - Has low odor and budget-friendly
+Pros:
+- Its packed in a portable container has a comfortable handle
+- Integrates seal and stain blocking properties
+- More comfortable to prepare and apply
+- Has Low VOC and simple water-based formulation
+- Comes with unmatched durability and impressive color
+- Offers excellent adhesion its peel resistant
+- Forms a smooth fine finish coat
+- Can be tinted without any problem
+- Its best for exterior metal surface
+- Covers approximately 400 square feet per gallon
+- Has low odor and budget-friendly

+Cons:
-Cons: - Comes in white color only - The packages should be more for commercial use
+- Comes in white color only
+- The packages should be more for commercial use

-> See Also: > Painting Your House Exterior

 ###  [2.
 Rust-Oleum Corporation 02001 Water Base Primer](https://www.amazon.com/dp/B000SKU8VI/?tag=p-policy-20)